 There is a meeting at the mills concerned on July 1st, when the union officials will speak.
 But whatever they say the men are determined to get their demands and will not go back otherwise.
 The last time they struck, the union organiser signed an agreement behind their backs and they only got a part of their demands.
-Once bitten, twice shy, say the men at Layowners, and one for the poor, the
+Once bitten, twice shy, say the men at Lay-Philip Jones.

-Philip Jones.

-A. E. U. Conference Textile Strike Yorks.
+A.E.U.
+Conference Textile Strike Yorks.
 Pit Lads ELECTRICIANS REFUSE to Pay